 - Don't rely on preconceptions.
 Thorough research may show that a market you thought was a sure-fire success will not work for you, while countries you had not considered initially are more attractive.

 Assess your competitors' overseas markets

 - Don't assume these markets are automatically promising.
 Your competitors may have a dominant position, or may be struggling in these markets themselves.

 Decide which markets you are prepared to consider

 - You may want to research countries where you think there is a potentially lucrative market, or where you have existing contacts or experience.

 - Get help from the Department for International Trade (DIT) and other sources of information.
-See Using existing data and Your own research.
+See Using existing data on export markets and Doing your own export market research.

 2. Your research checklist